evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 In this tutorial, you will:
 * Prepeare a toy chatbot dataset
-* Run evaluations with different methods, from text patterns to LLM-as-a-judge
+* Evaluate responses using different methods, from text patterns to LLM-as-a-judge
-* Generate visual Reports to explore the results
+* Generate visual Reports to explore the evaluation results
 * Build a custom Test Suite to run conditional checks
 * Get a monitoring Dashboard to track results over time